FrostyX/frostyx.github.io/_posts/2020-12-31-copr-docker-compose-without-supervisord.md

 ### Builder

-In production, we spawn a new builder instance in Amazon AWS, but this is simplified for the local environment.
-Here we run a `builder` container use it for all builds without recycling.
+In production, we spawn new builder instances in Amazon AWS, but this is simplified for the development environment.
+Locally, we run a `builder` container and use it for all builds without recycling.
 This is the easiest way to debug the `copr-rpmbuild` client tool.

 ```
 $ docker exec -it copr_backend-builder-1 bash